-Palazzo Pitti was purchased in 1550 by Eleonora, wife of Cosimo I de’Medici, but it wasn’t the official home of the Medici family until many decades later.
+Palazzo Pitti was purchased and renovated a century later, in 1550, by Eleonora, wife of Cosimo I de’Medici, but it wasn’t the official home of the Medici family until many decades later.
 The original Palazzo Pitti looked nothing like the stately palace visitors see today as Eleonora and Cosimo considered themselves interior designers and undertook some major renovations.

 Eleonora hired Bartolomeo Ammannati, a talented Florentine architect, to enlarge the interior and add side wings.
 While Cosimo commissioned Giogio Vasari to build the passageway, which he named the “Vasari Corridor”, to connect Palazzo Vecchio on the north side of the river and Palazzo Pitti on the south side.
 This was no mean feat since the corridor had to go over the top of Ponte Vecchio, but Vasari completed the task within just five months.